PIH/openmrs-module-rwandaemr/README.md

 Releasing packages and versions
 ---------------------------------

-This repository uses Github Actions and Github Packages to orchestrate and publish build artifacts.
+This repository uses Github Actions to orchestrate and publish build artifacts.
 Still to work on:

 * Add some mechanism, either just instructions or a shell script to automate for the below...
   * Read pom.xml and determine current version to release